Pete Wernick: Biography

 Pete Wernick was born in New York City and began playing the banjo at the age of fourteen.
 He pursued studies at Columbia University, hosting New York City's only bluegrass radio program in the 1960s on WKCR-FM and earning a Ph.D. in sociology, thus the moniker "Dr. Banjo".
 In 1970 while working at Cornell University, he formed Country Cooking in Ithaca, New York together with Tony Trischka, Russ Barenberg, John Miller, and Nondi Leonard.
 They recorded four albums for Rounder Records, adding the talents of Kenny Kosek, Harry Gilmore (later known as Lou Martin), and Andy Statman, among others.

-In 1976, Wernick and his wife Nondi Leonard (now known as Joan Wernick), settled in Niwot, Colorado and with Tim O'Brien began to develop "Niwot Music", consisting only of banjo, mandolin and bass.
-The music was showcased on his 1977 solo album "Dr. Banjo Steps Out".
+In 1976, Wernick and his wife Nondi Leonard (now known as Joan Wernick), settled in Niwot, Colorado, and with Tim O'Brien he began to develop "Niwot Music", consisting only of banjo, mandolin and bass.
+The music was showcased on his 1977 solo album Dr. Banjo Steps Out.
 In January 1978, with O'Brien, Charles Sawtelle, and Mike Scap, he started the bluegrass band Hot Rize.
 Nick Forster replaced Scap in May, 1978, completing the band's classic lineup that recorded and performed nationally and internationally full-time for 12 years, through April, 1990.
 Hot Rize recorded many Wernick-penned originals, including the standard "Just Like You", and instrumentals "Gone Fishing" and "Powwow the Indian Boy".
 After disbanding as a full-time unit, the group continued with several performances a year until 1998, the year before Sawtelle's death.
-Currently leading the bluegrass/jazz combo Flexigrass, and a sometime member of the Colorado bluegrass band Long Road Home, he also performs with his wife Joan ("Dr. and Nurse Banjo") and with Hot Rize for limited tours and music festivals.
+Currently he leads the bluegrass/jazz combo Flexigrass, and performs with his wife Joan as Dr. and Nurse Banjo.